 Delenn is more complicated.
 Her ladylike demeanor and noblesse oblige can be mistaken for this.
 However she is not unthinkingly arrogant or self-righteous.

 Played straight by a number of other Minbari, although it's not universal.
 The warrior caste Minbari in particular seem to be more oafish than being examples of this trope.

 The Vorlons, on the other hand, play this trope alarmingly straight.
-They're better than everyone else (even the Minbari look up to them) and there is literally no arguing with them because a) they're always right and b) it's rather hard to argue with someone who talks in cryptic koans all the time.
-They've also manipulated most of the other races to see them as divine beings.
+They're better than everyone else (even the Minbari look up to them) and there is literally no arguing with them because a) they're always right and b) it's rather hard to argue with someone who talks in cryptic koans all the time and c) they're vastly more powerful than you.
+They've also manipulated most of the other races to see them as angelic beings.
 Sheridan finally snaps in spectacular style.
 Subverted by Kosh, who was often convinced to help and listen in various ways, including taking an action he knew would lead to his death.
 Sheridan mistook his attitude for this trope and didn't realize what Kosh actually meant until it was too late.

 This is pretty much Joel's relationship with the locals in Northern Exposure.
 He's always in the wrong, even when he's right.